dib-lab/2020-paper-sourmash-gather/manuscript.md

 by a higher resolution approach to identify a specific subset of matcheing genomes.

-## Opportunities for future improvement of min-set-cov calculations
+## Opportunities for future improvement of min-set-cov

 There are a number of immediate opportunities for future improvement of the min-set-cov approach.